Practice Directions, Notices, and Guidelines

 Read full practice direction

-Appearances by accused person who are in custody
+Appearances by accused persons who are in custody

 In accordance with the Court's Practice Direction: Waiver of Personal Attendance and Request for Adjournment/Remand by Accused Person in Custody, accused persons who are in custody may waive their right to appear personally before the Court to request an adjournment, by instructing defence counsel to complete and file the Waiver and Request for Adjournment / Remand in Accused Person’s Absence Form on their behalf.